Use the multi-site configuration to scale horizontally between disparate, loosely-coupled clusters.

 The VMware GemFire multi-site implementation connects disparate clusters.
-The systems act as one when they are coupled, and they act as independent systems when communication between sites fails.
+The systems act as a single system when they are coupled, and they act as independent systems when communication between sites fails.
 The coupling is tolerant of weak or slow links between cluster sites.
 A wide-area network (WAN) is the main use case for the multi-site topology.

-To configure your multi-site topology, you should understand the recommended topologies and the topologies to avoid.
+This topic explains the recommended VMware GemFire multi-site topologies and the topologies to avoid.

 Plan and configure your multi-site topology, and configure the regions that will be shared between systems.

-You can optionally create gateway sender and/or gateway receiver filters to control which events are queued and distributed to a remote site, or to modify the data stream that is transmitted between GemFire sites.
+Optionally, you can create gateway sender and gateway receiver filters to control which events are queued and distributed to a remote site, or to modify the data stream that is transmitted between GemFire sites.

 GatewayConflictResolver cache plug-in to decide whether a potentially conflicting event that was delivered from another site should be applied to the local cache.